52North/sensor-web-tutorial/docs/87_sos_importer.md

 > 1. Select the format `dd.MM.yyyy HH:mm`
 > 1. Continue by clicking on `Next`

-The other three columns contain measured values as a numeric values.
+The other three columns contain measured values which are numeric values.

 ![ImporterStep3a2.PNG](images/ImporterStep3a2.PNG "Choose Metadata for the selected Column")